DroneXperts Blog

 OUR ADVICE:

-The flight: from take-off to landing
+Flight: from take-off to landing

 You’ve done the takeoff and you need to start thinking about your shots.
 Still with the aim of preserving your battery from the cold, you can make a hover of more or less 1 minute to completely preheat the battery.
 During your flights, it is imperative to always keep an eye on the current state of the battery: its temperature and its voltage.
 It is strongly recommended not to fly if the battery voltage drops below 3.2 volts.
 Also, when your battery charge drops below 30%, remember to bring your quadcopter back to you, to avoid any problems.
 Below 20% of battery, you risk strongly to jeopardize your equipment.
 Indeed, your drone may not have enough power to return.
 It is therefore important to always keep a watchful eye on your drone and its behavior in the air.